turingschool/launch-curriculum/module1/lessons/Week3/Classes.md

 - With your pair, create a `haveBirthday` method for your Dog class.
 This should increase the age of that dog by 1.
 - Create a method on your Dog class that will return a string to introduce the dog - something like "Bork, my name is <name>.".

+## Working with Dates
+Imagine that you are creating a Patient class for a doctor’s office.
+The Patient class might have attributes like name, height, weight, and birthdate.
+When creating the class, name is probably going to be a string, height and weight will probably be double or float.
+But what about birthdate?
+You might be tempted to make it a string so that we could enter "12/2/2002".
+This could work, but its not the best solution.
+If birthdate is a string, we might have different patients with birthdays like: "January 2 1990", "Jan 2 1990", "1/2/1990", "01/02/1990", "2/1/1990".
+All of these versions could be interpreted the same way, but they do not all follow the same format - so you have to do some interpreting when reading the data.
+It would be much better to constrain our birthdate attribute into a specific format.
+C# (and many other languages), implement this kind of formatting with Date and DateTime objects.

+Watch [this video](https://docs.microsoft.com/en-us/shows/csharp-fundamentals-for-absolute-beginners/working-with-dates-and-times) about DateTime, and then in your notebook, answer the following questions:

+* How would you create a DateTime variable that holds your birthdate?
+* Given the two birthdates called megansBirthdate and andysBirthdate, how would you determine the age difference between them?
+* Let’s think about the possible Patient class that has an attribute of Birthdate.
+Write a method that would live in this class called Age(); it should return an integer that represents the Patient’s age in years.

 ### Check for Understanding